scalar-labs/scalardb/docs/storage-abstraction.md

 Here you define columns, a partition key, a clustering key including clustering orders, and secondary indexes of a table.

-Please see [Scalar DB design document - Data Model](design.md#data-model) for the details of the Scalar DB Data Model.
+Please see [ScalarDB design document - Data Model](design.md#data-model) for the details of the ScalarDB Data Model.

 And then, you can create a table as follows: